laurentphilippe/greenpower/README.md

 ## Files

-- green_energy_simulator.tgz: python and R files of the simulator
+- green_energy_simulator.tgz: python and R files of the simulator, used for ICPP2017 paper
-- simulatorWithIntValues.tgz: smae simulator but simplified with int values
+- simulHPCS2018.tgz: simulator with genetic algorithms, used for HPCS2018 paper
--
+- simulatorWithIntValues.tgz: same simulator but simplified with int values, used for JOS submission

 coming soon: green_energy_results.tgz: R data_frame with the mean makespan and flowtime for the heatmaps

 ## TaskGeneration